Creole Fashion FabricsFashion Show

 Gingham was big in the 196o’s.
 Good quality fabric, versatile and cute.

 A simple Sunday dress, with collar and “broderie Anglaise” opened the show: age appropriate for an 11 years old.
-This was a pattern dress.
-Alongside this cute pink gingham, I designed a two pieces dress for a 15 years old.

 The bright checked fabrics is Madras, a traditional lightweight cotton fabric with typically patterned texture and plaid design.
 The fabric takes its name from the former name of the city of Chennai in India.
 The skirt is cotton, a staple fabric.
 For the anecdote this skirt was my practice skirt for Episode 1 of the Sewing Bee.
 I finally got a use out of it.